precice/fluent-adapter/README.md

 ```
 if you run into a problem related to Ans.QT.dll while launching the workbench.

-### ANSYS version 2020 R2 on Ubuntu 20.04
+### Ansys version 2020 R2 on Ubuntu 20.04

-- Run `./INSTALL` from the ANSYS directory and follow steps of installation as seen in the GUI
+- Run `./INSTALL` from the Ansys directory and follow steps of installation as seen in the GUI
 - The installation hangs between 80-90%.
 Close partially completed installation.

-### ANSYS version 2019 R3 on Ubuntu 20.04
+### Ansys version 2019 R3 on Ubuntu 20.04

-- Run `./INSTALL` from the ANSYS directory and follow steps of installation as seen in the GUI
+- Run `./INSTALL` from the Ansys directory and follow steps of installation as seen in the GUI
 - The installation completes successfully.

-### ANSYS Version 2019 R3 on Ubuntu 16.04
+### Ansys Version 2019 R3 on Ubuntu 16.04

-- All packages of ANSYS Version 2019 R3 work on Ubuntu 16.04 and this [forum post](https://www.cfd-online.com/Forums/ansys/199190-ansys-18-2-ubuntu-16-04-installation-guide.html) describes the installation process.
+- All packages of Ansys Version 2019 R3 work on Ubuntu 16.04 and this [forum post](https://www.cfd-online.com/Forums/ansys/199190-ansys-18-2-ubuntu-16-04-installation-guide.html) describes the installation process.

-### ANSYS version 2024 on Ubuntu
+### Ansys version 2024 on Ubuntu

-- ANSYS 2024 is not completely supported on Ubuntu yet, there are some dependency problems between the OS and the software and even if the installation is successfull you might run into problems while trying to work with the workbench, and according to this [forum](https://innovationspace.ansys.com/forum/forums/topic/error-while-loading-the-dockingpane/) certain issues are never resolved.
-So reverting to ANSYS 2023 is highly advised.
-[Ansys 24 platform support](https://www.ansys.com/content/dam/it-solutions/platform-support/ansys-platform-support-strategy-plans-december-2024.pdf) describes which systems are supported for each version of ANSYS
+- Ansys 2024 is not completely supported on Ubuntu yet, there are some dependency problems between the OS and the software and even if the installation is successfull you might run into problems while trying to work with the workbench, and according to this [forum](https://innovationspace.ansys.com/forum/forums/topic/error-while-loading-the-dockingpane/) certain issues are never resolved.
+So reverting to Ansys 2023 is highly advised.
+[Ansys 24 platform support](https://www.ansys.com/content/dam/it-solutions/platform-support/ansys-platform-support-strategy-plans-december-2024.pdf) describes which systems are supported for each version of Ansys

 ### Troubleshooting

 - If you try to start fluent via `fluent 2ddp` and the program exits with the error `Bad substitution`, the following [forum post](https://www.cfd-online.com/Forums/fluent/149668-fluent-16-0-0-ubuntu-12-04-a.html) provides a solution.
 Short: `sudo dpkg-reconfigure dash`, answer **No** to the questions "Use dash as the default system shell (/bin/sh)?".
-- If the error: `undefined symbol: FT_Done_MM_Var` is encountered on starting FLUENT, the following [forum post](https://www.cfd-online.com/Forums/fluent/227651-fluent-ubuntu-20-04-a.html) has the solution.
+- If the error: `undefined symbol: FT_Done_MM_Var` is encountered on starting Fluent, the following [forum post](https://www.cfd-online.com/Forums/fluent/227651-fluent-ubuntu-20-04-a.html) has the solution.

-## Launching FLUENT
+## Launching Ansys Fluent

 In accordance with the [preCICE documentation](https://precice.org/installation-source-dependencies.html) preCICE, PETSc (if used), and all solvers should run the same MPI implementation and version.
 So, we need to make sure that the version of preCICE we are running and Fluent use the same MPI.
 Unfortunately, we don't really know what implementation (Intel, OpenMPI, etc.) or version of MPI Fluent uses.
-However, FLUENT can be made to run with any version and implementation of an MPI, within reason.
+However, Fluent can be made to run with any version and implementation of an MPI, within reason.
 Fluent does this using environment variables.
 To run with a version of OpenMPI set the environment variable `OPENMPI_ROOT`, and to run with a version of IntelMPI set the environment variable `INTELMPI_ROOT`.
 Upon execution, Fluent will append `/bin/mpirun` to this environment variable, so we should set whichever one we use to the corresponding path.
 For example, setting:

 ```bash
 export OPENMPI_ROOT=/opt/Software/openmpi/3.1.4/mpirun